Person of interest in Brittanee Drexel disappearance arrested - NewsBreak

 GEORGETOWN CO., S.C.
 (WROC) — A person of interest in the Brittanee Drexel case was arrested Wednesday, on obstruction of justice charges.

-Raymond Moody is a registered sex offender who spend more than 20 years in a California prison.
+Raymond Moody is a registered sex offender who spent more than 20 years in a California prison.
 Police searched his South Carolina apartment after Drexel’s disappearance in 2009.

 At the time, Moody claimed he was not in the area when Drexel went missing.
 In 2012, investigators discovered he was issued a traffic ticket in nearby Surfside Beach the day after Drexel’s disappearance.